All it took was a left turn to send Sara Somers into bankruptcy.

 - $20,000 property damage liability per accident

-So say you lived in Nevada and only had the state minimum car insurance requirement.
+So say you lived in Nevada and only had the state minimum car insurance.
 You hit a brand new Lexus SUV and injure four people inside.
 Your insurance covers their injuries up to $25,000 per person and $50,000 total for the accident as well as $20,000 in property damage.

 Knowing how much car insurance you need can be tricky.
-Factors like location, vehicle, age, marital status, driving history, and gender can affect your rate.
+Factors like location, car, age, marital status, driving history, and gender can affect your rate.

 Here are some basics to consider when figuring out the best policy for you:

-- Liability Insurance: A good way to measure how much coverage you need is to add up the value of your assets, investments, and income.
+- Liability Insurance: Add up the value of your assets, investments, and income.
 And then purchase a liability policy proportional to that amount.

-- Comprehensive and Collision: These options are usually bundled together and called full coverage.
-Comprehensive insurance protects against damage not caused by a car accident (hail, theft, etc.).
+- Comprehensive and Collision: Comprehensive insurance protects against damage not caused by a car accident (hail, theft, etc.).
 Collision insurance covers all types of collisions (accident, tree, potholes).
-Carrying these depends on the age, mileage, and value of your vehicle.
+Carrying these depends on the age, mileage, and value of your car.

 - PIP: If PIP is mandatory in your state, the minimum requirements are probably enough if you have health insurance and disability coverage.
 If you don’t, consider increasing your minimums or carry PIP if your state doesn’t require it.

 - Uninsured/Underinsured Motorist Coverage: Did you know that an average of one in eight drivers on the road are uninsured?
 And about 60 percent of states don’t require drivers to carry uninsured/underinsured motorist coverage.
-It’s relatively inexpensive and might be a good idea depending on how much you drive and where you live.
+It’s inexpensive.
+So it might be a good idea depending on how much you drive and where you live.

-Why you should get more than state minimum insurance
+Why you should get more than the state minimum

-Most car insurance companies recommend 100/300/50 coverage instead of state minimum insurance.
+Most insurers recommend 100/300/50 coverage instead of state minimum insurance.

 State minimums are, well, minimums.
-It’s the cheapest, bottom-of-the-barrel insurance you can get and it likely won’t be enough if you get into an accident.
+It’s the cheapest, bottom-of-the-barrel insurance you can get.
+It likely won’t be enough if you get into an accident.

-You’ll be responsible for any expenses state minimum car insurance doesn’t cover and have to pay out of your own pocket.
+You’ll be responsible for expenses state minimum car insurance doesn’t cover.
+And it’ll have to be out of your own pocket.
 If you don’t have enough money, the other driver can sue you and go after your assets or have your wages garnished.

 That’s what happened to Somers.
 Her $10,000 state minimum property damage policy wasn’t enough and she got sued for the $40,000 difference.
 It forced her into bankruptcy.